2023 Best Value Liberal Arts & Humanities Schools in District of Columbia

 Best District of Columbia Schools for Affordable Quality in Liberal Arts & Humanities

-Our analysis found Georgetown University to be the best value school for liberal arts / sciences and humanities students who want to pursue a degree in District of Columbia.
-Located in the large city of Washington, Georgetown is a private not-for-profit college with a very large student population.
+Our 2023 rankings named Georgetown University the best value school in District of Columbia for liberal arts / sciences and humanities students.
+Located in the city of Washington, Georgetown is a private not-for-profit school with a very large student population.

 In-state tuition fees for undergraduate students at Georgetown are $59,957 per year.
 The average amount in student loans that liberal arts / sciences and humanities majors at Georgetown take out is $23,250.

-Georgetown also made our Best Liberal Arts & Humanities Schools in District of Columbia list, coming in at #1.
+Georgetown not only placed well in our value ranking, but it is also #1 on our Best Liberal Arts & Humanities Schools in District of Columbia list.

-You’ll join some of the best and brightest minds around you if you attend Trinity Washington University.
-The school came in at #2 on this year’s Best Value Liberal Arts & Humanities Schools in District of Columbia list.
+You’ll be in good company if you decide to attend Trinity Washington University.
+It ranked #2 on our 2023 Best Value Liberal Arts & Humanities Schools in District of Columbia list.
 Trinity College is a small private not-for-profit school located in the city of Washington.

-Trinity College undergraduate students pay an average of $25,110 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at Trinity College are $25,110 a year.
 Liberal Arts / Sciences & Humanities majors at Trinity College take out an average of $24,147 in student loans while working on their egree.

 In addition to its best value ranking, and one of the reasons why the school is on the list, Trinity College is ranked #5 for overall quality for liberal arts / sciences and humanities in District of Columbia.